jliu1999/Galvanize-DSI-Capstone-Project-2/README.md

 ## **Objective**

-Build a Convolutional Neural Network model to classify if an image shows cancerous symptoms or not, which will in turn assist in determing the cancer stage.
+Build a Convolutional Neural Network model to classify if an image shows cancerous symptoms or not, which will in turn assist in determining the cancer stage.

 ## **EDA**